microsoftgraph/microsoft-graph-docs-contrib/concepts/auth/auth-concepts.md

 - **Application permissions** are used by apps that run without a signed-in user present.
 For example, apps that run as background services or daemons.
 Application permissions can only be [consented by an administrator](/azure/active-directory/develop/active-directory-v2-scopes#requesting-consent-for-an-entire-tenant).

 **Effective permissions** are the permissions that your app has when making requests to Microsoft Graph.
-This is determined by a combination of the Microsoft Graph permissions you've granted to the app *and* the privileges of the signed-in user or the calling app.
-Within organizations, the privileges of the signed-in user or an app are determined by policy or by membership in one or more roles.
-It's important to understand the difference between the delegated and application permissions that your app is granted, and its effective permissions when making calls to Microsoft Graph.
+The effective permissions are determined by a combination of the Microsoft Graph permissions you've granted to the app, *and* the privileges of the signed-in user or the calling app.
+Within organizations, the policy or membership in one or more roles determine the privileges of the signed-in user or an app.
+It's important to understand the difference between the delegated and application permissions your app has and its effective permissions when making calls to Microsoft Graph.

 #### Effective permissions in delegated vs application-only permission scenarios